 I am reposting the character background of Fridan, the character I am playing for the VA-RPG.
-I am planning to expand some aspects of Fridan\’s past and retelling past RPG updates in Fridan\’s point of view.
+I am planning to expand some aspects of Fridan’s past and retell past RPG updates from Fridan’s point of view.

 Andorian Engineer, and a new graduate of Starfleet Academy

 Little is known of his background as a child in Andor.
-His adoptive Human parents, Enrique and Mimi Caceres, adopted little Fridan from an orphanage in Andor when he was five years old, and the Caceres’s in their early forties.
+His adoptive Human parents, Enrique and Mimi Caceres adopted little Fridan from an orphanage in Andor when he was five years old, and the Caceres are in their early forties.
 The couple retained his given name, but legally, he is known as Fridan Caceres.
 Lately, he’s been calling himself only by his first name, as per Andorian tradition.

 Enrique and Mimi raised Fridan in their home near a beach in Greater Hong Kong of Earth.
 Fridan became a technophile at an early age, making little gadgets that, most of the time, just became added clutter in their attic.
 His love of gadgets came from his human father, Enrique, who was a Starfleet engineer stationed in San Francisco.

 For her part, Mimi, a planetologist, opened Fridan’s eyes to the natural wonders of Earth.
 During her frequent trips to the rainforests of the New Luzon Cordilleras and the Hundred Islands underwater laboratories in the Philippine islands, Mimi would almost always bring Fridan with her.
 And, in most of these trips, Fridan would surprise Mimi with his ability to name almost all the flora and fauna that they would encounter.